 He joined Ferrovial Airports in 2006, starting his career in Ferrovial Agroman, the group’s construction division, where he was involved in the legal aspects of the acquisition of the Polish company Budimex.
 In 2005 he joined Cintra, overlooking legal aspects of its US activities.

-Since joining Macquarie in 2000, Martyn has played a substantial role in developing Macquarie’s expertise as an investor in airports, is a strategic adviser to Sydney airport and was formerly on the boards of Bristol, Brussels, Copenhagen, Sydney and Rome airports.
+Since joining Macquarie in 2000, Martyn has played a substantial role in developing Macquarie's expertise as an investor in airports, was a strategic adviser to Sydney airport and was formerly on the boards of Bristol, Brussels, Copenhagen, Sydney and Rome airports.
 He also held various roles at BAA, including Director of Corporate Strategy and Head of Finance at Heathrow Airport.